9oelM/9oelM.github.io/content/blog/2020-08-03--Learn-all-major functionalities-on-Chromes-Performance-tab-and-practice-it-with-a-simple-React-project/index.md

 This means that on lower-end PCs, it's likely that it's going to be slow like that too.
 Let's guess for a second.
 What's making this so slow?
 Network requests? `generateManyRandomThings` because it's producing so many elements in an array?
 Save your guess for now.
 We are going to investigate this thorougly as we are reaching the end of this guide.

-You are able to see [the entire source code on Github](https://github.com/9oelM/react-optimization) and [access the deployed website on netlify](https://chrome-react-optimization.netlify.app/).
+You are able to see [the entire source code on Github (Chrome Performance profiles included)](https://github.com/9oelM/react-optimization) and [access the deployed website on netlify](https://chrome-react-optimization.netlify.app/).
 Feel free to open up performance devtools on Chrome and try on your own (the production deployment might behave differently, though)

 ## An overview of all major functionalities in a single slide